Disney Animal Kingdom Lodge Restaurants offer some of the best dining choices of all the Disney World Resort Hotels.

 Lunch is served from 11.30 until 3 pm.
-Dinner is served from 5.30 to 9pm.
-Lunch and dinner Sanaa menus are the same.
+Dinner is served from 5.30 to 9 pm.
+Lunch has a smaller menu than dinner.

 If you dine at Sanaa you really must try the Indian-style Bread Service.
 You have a choice of different types of Naan Bread and dips.
-It is great to share with the table and you can get all the dips for $15 or have your choice of 5 for $13.
+It is great to share with the table and you can get all the dips for $18.

-Entrees on the Sanaa menu range from $19 to $34.
+Entrees on the Sanaa dinner menu range from $19 to $34.
 The Grilled New York Strip at $34 is perhaps the most familiar dish on the menu.
-If you want to try something a little different why not go for the African Inspired Biryani?
-The vegetarian version is just $19 or if you want to add Shrimp or Chicken this rises to $25.
+If you want to try something a little different why not go for the African Inspired Tandoori Chicken for $19?

-If you want something a bit lighter you should order the Caramel Ndizi for $7.
-This is a Banana Financier with Caramelized Milk Chocolate Crémeux, Hazelnut Crunch, Banana-White Chocolate Chantilly, and Ginger Raspberries.
+If you want something a bit lighter you should order the Chakalaka Poached Pear for $8.
+This is with Poached Pear with Frangipane, Chai-Cream, and Almond Brittle.

 Disney Sanaa Lounge

 There is also a small food menu at the Disney Sanaa Lounge.
 One thing which we really like is that the Indian Style Bread Service is available in the Sanaa Lounge.
-The Salad Sampler for $8 is also worth a try.
+This is $18 and perfect for sharing.

-It is limited to just 12 participants so everyone gets a chance to talk toe the specialist and ask whatever questions they want to.
+It is limited to just 12 participants so everyone gets a chance to talk to the specialist and ask whatever questions they want to.
 Children aged 8 and up are welcome.